Postgraduate research opportunities Functional materials discovery using artificial intelligence

 Project Details

-A fully funded PhD studentship (3 years) in computational chemistry (materials discovery) is open at the University of Strathclyde commencing October 2024.
+This PhD studentship in computational chemistry (materials discovery) is open at the University of Strathclyde commencing October 2025.

 This PhD will involve conducting cutting-edge research to utilize Artificial Intelligence (AI) in expediting the discovery of functional molecular materials crucial for a wide range of applications, spanning from renewable energy technologies to advanced electronics.
 Specifically, by employing advanced physical models and harnessing recent advancements in AI, tailored automated workflows will be developed for high-throughput screening of materials databases, effectively directing exploration towards materials possessing desired properties.
 Consequently, this research will accelerate the discovery and optimization of functional materials, thereby advancing the field of materials science.